 The lender also provides loans for women– and minority-owned businesses.

-The QuickBridge funding approval process is stripped down.
-Some business owners may be able to apply through a Smarter Funding card received in the mail, which is an offer to apply for a working capital loan.
+The process to get a business loan with QuickBridge is stripped down.
 You may only have to provide a driver’s license and three months of business bank statements to get funding in as soon as 24 hours.
 However, in some credit situations, you may have to provide business and personal tax returns, too.
-If you request more than $200,000, funding could take longer, as QuickBridge may implement a longer underwriting process to approve the loan.

 First, you provide basic information online: Your name, email and phone number, along with your business’s annual gross sales.
 From there, QuickBridge assigns you a funding advisor you’ll work with to get your loan details and asks you to fill out a prequalification form that includes: